 Post-primary programs (for credentialed techs): $3,000 to $8,000.
-Shorter and less expensive since they build on existing education.
+Shorter and less expensive since they build on existing education and clinical experience.

 Costs Beyond Tuition